bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 <!-- ###  FYI In the future this area may need to be updated and find out if CITZ Security team has reviewed the documentation  -->

-Any IM/IT service, system, or infrastructure component that is deemed necessary by the SYSTEM OWNER to deliver a MISSION CRITICAL FUNCTION, is a critical system for the purposes of this standard.
+Any IM/IT service, system, or infrastructure component that is deemed necessary by the **system owner** to deliver a **mission critical function**, is a critical system for the purposes of this standard.

 We have completed all required documentation for the Critical Systems Standard, and currently under review by the  CITZ Security team.